iancraz/LTSpice-to-LaTeX-Creator/README.md

 2. Install LTspice
 3. Latex packages: tikz, circuitikz, (amsmath)
 4. Install PyQt5
+5. Change path in main.pyw to your LTSpice path

 ## How to convert LTspice schematic to Latex TikZ picture?
 1. Double click on main.pyw